Zorgont/2022_2023-introduction_to_distributed_technologies-k4111c-plakhotniuk_v_a/article/article.md

 some problems in case of Windows (in particular, during installation of k6-operator).
 So I would recommend using either Linux or macOS.
 You need to make sure, that `make` utility is working on your machine.

 First, it is required to install Docker.
-I installed Docker Desktop https://docs.docker.com/desktop/install/mac-install/, because it ships docker and virtualization tools for macOS.
+I installed [Docker Desktop](https://docs.docker.com/desktop/install/mac-install), because it ships docker and virtualization tools for macOS.
 Note: if you already have configured Kubernetes cluster, you can skip this step.

-Second, you need to install the latest version Golang https://go.dev/doc/install (for example, 1.19.3).
+Second, you need to install the [latest version Golang](https://go.dev/doc/install) (for example, 1.19.3).

-Third, you should install kubectl https://kubernetes.io/docs/tasks/tools/install-kubectl-macos/.
+Third, you should install [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-macos).

-Fourth, helm should be installed https://helm.sh/docs/intro/install.
+Fourth, [Helm](https://helm.sh/docs/intro/install) should be installed.

-Fifth, it is necessary to install minikube on your local machine.
+Fifth, it is necessary to install [Minikube](https://kubernetes.io/ru/docs/tasks/tools/install-minikube/) on your local machine.
 Note: if you already have configured Kubernetes cluster, you can skip this step.

 Finally, it is time to start your Kubernetes cluster.
 As it was mentioned above, if you don't have one, you can start